na-na-hi/renget/archive/iftod.md

 \>Goes back to her sleeping place and resumes her nap, holding you between her front limbs like she did the night before
 \>You're confused, but relieved
 \>You could probably spend a bit more time with them
-\>You smile and hug the mother's head before joining her in her slumber
+\>You smile and hug the mother's head before joining her in her slumber%%

 ===================================